jameslawler/notes/docs/portuguese/verbs/todo/andar.md

 1. Onde prefere andar a pé?
 Where do you like to walk?
 2. Qual é o meio de transporte que usa?
 Which mode of transport do you use?
-3. Para onde vai na próxima féria?
+3. Para onde vai nas próximas férias?
 Where will you go for your next holiday?